 In the event investors already know how to find buyers for their wholesale properties, they are well ahead of the game.
-However, there are several different marketing strategies that may elevate their business to a whole new level.
+However, there are several wholesale real estate marketing strategies that may elevate their business to a whole new level.
 If you want to market your deals with a higher level of success, try implementing some of the following strategies: